My Tokyo Guide

 Tokyo Metro tickets cost from 170 to 320 yen depending on how far you travel.
 Toei fares are a little more expensive, ranging from 180 to 430 yen.

-Touch-in and touch-out at the ticket barriers for the smoothest travel experience, and don’t forget you can use your IC card to pay at other places, such as vending machines and convenience stores.
-Extra convenient!
+Touch-in and touch-out at the ticket barriers for the smoothest travel experience, and there's another convenient feature—you can use your IC card to pay at other places, such as vending machines and convenience stores.

 To make your journey even, easier download a Tokyo metro app.

 Multimodal Door-to-door Route Search (Navitime) is a comprehensive app with information on everything from where to go to what to eat.
 Search on the map for a spot of interest and let it plan your route.
 It will automatically recommend you certain train passes for your route – and, if you already have one, just enter the information and watch it adjust the prices for different routes accordingly.
 The app will also direct you to websites where you can buy tickets for popular attractions in the city.

 To work out how to simply get from A to B, Tokyo Subway Transit Search lets you search for your route, helpfully highlighting it on the Tokyo subway map.
 Fare information and free wifi spots are also displayed.

 Trains run generally from 5am to around midnight.
 Always confirm your route using the Multimodal Door-to-door Route Search (Navitime) or Tokyo Subway Transit Search or online.

 You may have heard stories or even seen a video of professional pushers, white gloved station officials who are tasked with getting people onto crowded trains, ensuring the doors are closed and that everything is working to time.
 Welcome to Tokyo's rush hour, which runs approximately between 7.30am-9.30am and 5.30pm-7.30pm, although the mornings are definitely more of a squeeze.
 If you're not a fan of crowds or have large luggage, it may be worth outside the peak times.